nordicjm/mcuboot/docs/design.md

 The swap status region can accommodate `BOOT_MAX_IMG_SECTORS` sector indices.
-Hence, the size of the region, in bytes, is `BOOT_MAX_IMG_SECTORS * min-write-size * 3`.
+Hence, the size of the region, in bytes, is `BOOT_MAX_IMG_SECTORS * min-write-size * s` where `s` is 3 for swap using scratch and swap using move modes, and is 2 for swap using offset mode.
 The only requirement for the index count is that it is great enough to account for a maximum-sized image (i.e., at least as great as the total sector count in an image slot).
 If a device's image slots have been configured with `BOOT_MAX_IMG_SECTORS: 128` and use less than 128 sectors, the first record that gets written will be somewhere in the middle of the region.
 For example, if a slot uses 64 sectors, the first sector index that gets swapped is 63, which corresponds to the exact halfway point within the region.

 ---
 ***Note***